psincraian/blog/content/2019-12-08-view-download-stats-of-python-libraries.markdown

 ---
-layout: post
-title:  "View download stats of Python libraries"
+Title: View download stats of Python libraries
-date:   2019-12-08 11:46:42 +0100
+Date:   2019-12-08 11:46:42 +0100
+Category: blog
-categories: pepy.tech
+Tags: pepy.tech
+URL: pepy.tech/2019/12/08/view-download-stats-of-python-libraries.html
+SAVE_AS: pepy.tech/2019/12/08/view-download-stats-of-python-libraries.html
 ---
 I remember when I started my project Climoji, I wanted to see how many downloads it had and if it was useful.